devagrawal09/angular-todo/README.md

 Clone the repository and run `npm install` in the root directory.

-The app uses [json-server](https://github.com/typicode/json-server) for a mock REST backend.
+The app uses [json-server](https://github.com/typicode/json-server) for a mock REST backend and uses `db.json` as the database.
 To run the mock backend, run `npm run json-server` in the root application directory.
+To manually edit the database, simply edit the `db.json` file.

 In a seperate terminal window, run `ng serve` in the root application directory, which starts the local development server at `localhost:4200`.